Life of a Madrigal

 TRAVELING

-The choir has an annual retreat and a trip that rotates between New York, Los Angeles, and a surprise international location.
+The choir has the opportunity to travel and engage in the enrichment of touring as a musical group wherever they may be invited to sing or compete- this could be in the USA or abroad.
 While trip donations are needed and appreciated, we always budget for families that might not be able to financially contribute, everything remains anonymous, and we never turn away a student.

 COSTUMES

 Students should consider their costume immediately after they are accepted into the choir, because this can become a lengthy process.
 There are three options for your costume- designing/sewing one, renting from the costume closet, or renting/borrowing from a previous Madrigal.
-Incoming students work with our costume coordinators to keep track of their costume's progression.
+Incoming students work with our Costume Director Alex Snow, to keep track of their costume's progression.
 The prices between these options vary, but the expected price ranges are listed below:

 - Designing a costume, hiring a seamstress - $1100-$2000